 - I felt like a soft, hovering cephalopod (maybe I’ve just seen too many documentaries on them…)

 4. Combining touch and audio

-Here’s a winner: I built a walkable surround-sound-jacket which makes you feel like you’re melting with your personal mini-band, or planetary system, or whatever else you decide to send through the speakers.
-Being exposed to sound and touch at the same time, especially this close to the body, doesn’t sound like much during the planning phase.
-Now, I do not want to take the jacket off anymore.
+I built a walkable surround-sound-jacket which makes you feel like you’re melting with your personal mini-band (or orchestra, on a good imagination day) or planetary system, or whatever else you decide to send through the speakers.

 5. Adding visuals

 … (to be completed)

 All pictures on this site: © Marina Dessau / lars gressmann